gasparzuker/latin-america-2024/slides/03-Developing-gem5-models/04-ports.md

 ## SecureMemory::processNextReqSendEvent cont.

 Now that we have defined `sendPacket`, we can use it in `processNextReqSendEvent`.
 Add the following definition to `secure_memory.cc`:
+Now that we have defined `sendPacket`, we can use it in `processNextReqSendEvent`.
+Add the following definition to `secure_memory.cc`:
+Now that we have defined `sendPacket`, we can use it in `processNextReqSendEvent`.
+Add the following definition to `secure_memory.cc`:
+Now that we have defined `sendPacket`, we can use it in `processNextReqSendEvent`.
+Add the following definition to `secure_memory.cc`:

 ```cpp